lauringlab/COVID19SequenceCompile/README.md

 #### Generating .csv File for RedCap Upload

 The cdc_ivy_upload_code.R code file is used to generate the new rows of data that need to be manually uploaded to the CDC IVY RedCap database.
+This code file creates two separate files, one for IVY3 and one for IVY4.

+The rvtn_upload_code.R code file is used to generate the new rows of data that need to be manually uploaded to the RVTN RedCap database.

+#### Moving Files in an Automated Fashion

+The files moving_nextclade_output.R, moving_pangolin_output.R, and moving_plate_map_files.R are all used to find, move, and re-name files that are used within the pipeline, in order to limit human errors in copy and paste.

 #### Generating Excel File for GISAID Upload